Current Projects

 For the record, the Administrator of this website agrees with the findings of the IPCC assessment of the scientific, technical and socio-economic information relevant for the understanding of the risk of human-induced climate change.

-The circuit is based around a cheap CCFL inverter module, in this case a 10W surplus inverter I found for $2 and the common LM2576 3 Amp Adjustable Switchmode Regulator which can be bought over the counter at a good electronics shop like Jaycar.
+This circuit is based around a cheap CCFL inverter module, in this case a surplus inverter from an old LCD monitor and the common LM2576 3 Amp Adjustable Switchmode Regulator which can be bought over the counter at any electronics shop like Jaycar.

 The output of the inverter is rectified and filtered and and then feed back into the feedback of pin 4 on the LM2576 through a voltage divider.
 The output of the LM2576 is then used to supply of the inverter.

-**note The component values in the circuit below maybe changed to achieve higher voltages by changing the value of the 1M resistor, the basic rule of thumb is for every 1M added the voltage is increase by 600V.
+**note The component values in the circuit below maybe changed to achieve higher voltages by changing the value of the 1M resistor or R fb, the basic rule of thumb is for every 1M added the voltage is increase by 600V.
 So if you require 1.2Kv for a PMT, then the value would be 2M.
-Where the 2K trimpot offers the ability to adjust the output by 300V.
-The IN4001 is rated for 1000V so two diodes in series will be quite ok for a 1.2Kv supply.
-The capacitors in the HV filter section can also be wired in series for higher voltages, however this also decrease capacitance and so increase ripple.
-However if the inverter has a high frequency then this may not be such a big problem.
+Where the 2k2 trimpot offers the ability to adjust the output by 100V.
+The IN4007 is rated for 1000V so two diodes in series will be quite ok up to 2Kv.
+The capacitors in the HV filter are wired in series for higher voltages, although this does decrease capacitance and so increases ripple these inverters operate at a high frequency >20khz - 50Khz and so this is really not a big problem.

-Recently, I was asked by Christopher Jacobs of Longview Pictures a Melbourne based film company to build a Geiger Counter for his new movie called "Infinite Paradox" which is now in pre-production.
+I was asked by Christopher Jacobs of Longview Pictures a Melbourne based film company to build a Geiger Counter for his new movie LONE WOLVES

 As this project is a film prop, it dose not need to actually detect radiation nor will it need have any audio, as this will be dubbed in during editing.
 However, the unit must give the impression that it is operating and be able to be controlled both internally or remotely to indicate high and low levels of radiation during filming.